 Scaling up the Sanitation and Hygiene Equity Initiative

 The SHE consortium is currently pursuing funding opportunities through the Global Challenge Research Fund's Interdisciplinary Research Hubs programme.
-In addition to a series of international bilateral meetings, an 'all hands' proposal writing workshop will be hosted in Bangkok, Thailand by AIT on 19-22 April 2018.
+In addition to a series of international bilateral meetings, an 'all hands' proposal writing workshop was hosted in Bangkok, Thailand by AIT on 19-22 April 2018.

 We started the workshop with a poster session to share research findings.
 We worked together on research and capacity building activities we would like to undertake, and discussed our Theory of Change.
 We left feeling excited about this collaboration and with a much better understanding of how we can work together in the future.